geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 9. Repeat steps 3-8 for **Lynne Robbins.** Assign Lynne to both the **Helpdesk admin** role and the **User admin** role (both roles are in the list of commonly used admin roles that appear under the **Admin center access** option; you do not have to select **Show all by category**).

-10. Remain logged into the domain controller VM and the Microsoft 365 admin center as Holly Spencer.
+10. Remain logged into the domain controller VM and the Microsoft 365 admin center as Holly Dickson.

 ### Task 2 - Assign Delegated Administrators with Windows PowerShell